 We strive to be positive role models for students.

-Moore County Schools Police is a past recipient of the National Exemplary School Safety Award, awarded by the School Safety Advocacy Council, one of only 10 law enforcement agencies in the nation to receive the honor.
+Moore County Schools Police is a past recipient of the National Exemplary School Safety Award, awarded by the School Safety Advocacy Council.